open/close all folders

-- In the Short Circuit movies, Johnny 5 has, what he refers to as, "lip lights".
+- Johnny 5 refers to them as "lip lights".

 - The Robot from Lost in Space looked a great deal like Robbie, including the glass-dome-lightshow head and the Talking Lightbulb "mouth."

-- At Paul Allen's Science Fiction Museum there's a display with Robbie and The Robot next to each other (This Troper isn't sure if they're duplicates or the originals - with Paul Allen it's hard to tell).
+- At Paul Allen's Science Fiction Museum there's a display with Robbie and The Robot next to each other.
 They converse with each other on various subjects.

 - The ship's computer displayed an oscilloscope display when it spoke (in heavy Robo Speak).
 Also, in the famous episode "The Menagerie", the infirm Captain Pike, in a futuristic wheelchair, can only communicate with brainwaves translated by the wheelchair - one beep for 'yes', two for 'no'.

 - KITT, the robotic car from Knight Rider, had and has a Talking Lightbulb speech display in both series.
 The original used a series of LED lights similar to a graphic equalizer, while the new one was an extra-cool plasma display.

 - Daleks from Doctor Who (who are actually aliens in Powered Armor) have head-lamps that flash with the rhythm of their speech.

 - Also the classic series incarnation of the Silurians.

 - Most robotic Doctor Who characters have this.
 The new Cybermen have upgraded to Talking Lightbulb status, and some versions of K9 too.